SC-MIL: Supervised Contrastive Multiple Instance Learning for Imbalanced Classification in Pathology

 \section{Conclusion}

-We propose SC-MIL, a simple technique to integrate supervised contrastive learning into the MIL framework.
-This model shows consistent performance improvements for the problem of label imbalance across both in and out-of-distribution pathology datasets.
-We also conduct detailed ablations for applying contrastive losses with MIL and offer insights on the model design, training scheme, and choice of hyperparameters.
+Label imbalance in pathology is a challenging problem owing to the highly skewed distribution of classes both at dataset and WSI level.
+We propose SC-MIL, a novel integration of supervised contrastive learning into the MIL framework to tackle this label imbalance problem.
+Experiments show our bag-level formulation to be superior to patch-level SC-MIL and other baselines across multiple degrees of label imbalance.
+Moreover, these improvements persist in out-of-distribution pathology datasets.
 We hope that this improved generalization performance in imbalanced settings drives adoption of ML in real-world clinical applications.